alfonsomiguelcruz/pgc_btip_topone/README.md

 To execute the script, simply execute `python goal_two_plots.py` on your command line with any of the following arguments:

-- `--input`: Uses the sample Hamming distance matrices provided in the repository.
-The user can choose between `xbc.1`, `xbe`, and `xbz`.
-- `--mats` : Uses the Hamming distance matrices provided by the user themselves.
+- `--mats` : Provide the recombinant lineage name to retrieve the Hamming distance matrices per country associated with this lineage.
-- `--seqs` : Uses the FASTA files containing the aligned sequences provided by the user themselves.
+- `--seqs` : Provide the recombinant lineage name to retrieve the FASTA files containing the aligned sequences provided by the user themselves, for each country they specify.

 ## Results